BleuProfond/cloudtype/README.md

 Second step should be to determine which components need to be upgraded to containers.
 Containers have direct access to the Redux store.

 React components are responsible for calling action creators either through user events or programatically.
 Containers need to be able to call action creators which means it needs to be able to reach out to Redux.
 You can bind action creators to a container as a property of that container.
-In order to connect an action creator to a container ...
+A dispatched action will always flow through middlewares before it reaches any reducers.
+These middlewares can potentially manipulate the action before it reaches the reducers.

+If you send a promise is a payload, redux-promise can stop the action in it's tracks, allow the promise to resolve and then replace the action with one of the same type, but with the response of the resolved promise as the payload.

 The SearchBar needs to have the ability to modify the state of our application by dispatching actions (call an action creator).